The 5 Newest Sports in the 2020 Tokyo Olympic Games

 20 men and 20 women from 17 different countries will compete for gold.
 USA, Brazil and Australia are the traditional surfing super-powers, but Japan, France, and Peru have some great talent who pull off upsets.

 There you have it, the newest editions to the 2020 Tokyo Olympics.
+Are you interested in betting the Olympics?
+If so check out our Olympic Betting Guide.
 Which event are you most excited for?
 Let us know below in the comments!